ibm-cloud-docs/solution-tutorials/text-analysis-code-engine.md

 2. Under **Service credentials**, click on **New credential**
    1. Give it a name - `cos-for-code-engine` and select **Writer** as the role
    2. Click **Add**.
-3. under **Buckets**, create a **Custom** bucket named `<your-initials>-bucket-code-engine` , _When you create buckets or add objects, be sure to avoid the use of Personally Identifiable Information (PII).Note: PII is information that can identify any user (natural person) by name, location, or any other means._
+3. Under **Buckets**, create a **Custom** bucket named `<your-initials>-bucket-code-engine` , _When you create buckets or add objects, be sure to avoid the use of Personally Identifiable Information (PII).Note: PII is information that can identify any user (natural person) by name, location, or any other means._
    1. Select **Cross Region** resiliency.
    2. Select a location.
    3. Select a **Standard** storage class for high performance and low latency.